Immigration Battle Moves to State Legislatures

 JENNIFER LUDDEN: John Steinbach spends hours each week volunteering for the non-profit group Mexicans Without Borders, as his car trunk attests.

-Mr. JOHN STEINBACH (Mexicans Without Borders): I want to show you some of the winter clothes that we've been collecting.
+JOHN STEINBACH: I want to show you some of the winter clothes that we've been collecting.
 This is a constant struggle.

 LUDDEN: Steinbach hands out the clothes to immigrant day laborers in Woodbridge, Virginia, and he certainly doesn't consider that a crime.
 But a bill in the state legislature would make it a felony to knowingly assist an illegal immigrant.